Villa materiaalina – ominaisuudet, huolto ja ekologisuus - Lahja ja Sisustus Juuttisäkki

 Caring for wool is surprisingly simple once you understand its properties.

-• Wash only when necessary : preferably by hand or on a wool wash program
+• Wash only when necessary: preferably by hand or with a wool wash program

-Wool doesn't need to be washed often – and that's part of its ecological appeal.
+Wool does not need to be washed often – and that is precisely part of its ecological nature.

 Wool is an ecological material for several reasons: